f321x/cashu-escrow-kit/README.md

 Alternatively you can checkout the `cachubtc/nutshell` repo from Github and run it locally, see the instructions for that in the README.md of that repo.

 ### Running the Unit Tests
 Currently only the common package has some tests implemented.
-The fact that the tests share the relay state makes it necessary to run the tests sequentially.

-Thus, to run the tests:
+To run the tests:
 1. Start the local relay as explained above.
-2. Then execute the script `common/run_tests.sh`.
+2. Then execute `cargo test.sh`.

 Of course you can also run single tests as simple as `cargo test test_name`.